 In 2019-2020, the American Studies Program co-sponsored lectures and film screenings across the college featuring Indigenous scholars and activists.
 In February 2020, the students in Prof. Amber Hickey’s Land, Sovereignty, and Art course, along with several members of the Four Winds Native American Alliance, visited the Wabanaki land reclamation project Nibezun in Passadumkeag, Maine.
 During a walking tour with Stanley Neptune (Penobscot), the students learned about land-based knowledge initiatives, including the maple-syrup gathering process and Nibezun’s forthcoming medicinal plant trail.
 The visit concluded with a lunchtime discussion with Penobscot elder and artist Tim Shay.
-Community activist Corrina Gould (Chochenyo and Karkin Ohlone woman, born and raised in Oakland, CA/the territory of Huichuin), will be the initiative’s first guest speaker in 2020-2021.
+Community activist Corrina Gould (Chochenyo and Karkin Ohlone woman, born and raised in Oakland, CA/the territory of Huichuin), was the initiative’s first guest speaker in 2020-2021.

 Students interested in learning more about Indigenous studies may consult this list of courses offered at Colby.

 - Basket Weaving Workshop with Paula Love (Penobscot) (Saturday, November 5, 1:00 pm, Pugh Center Commons)

 Keep an eye out for our spring program line-up, including a visit from Wabanaki Reach, a film screening, and an event on food sovereignty!

 - Settler Colonialism 101, a crash course on what settler colonialism is (in the past and today) and why it matters.
 Free snacks and books!
 Wednesday, October 26, 4-5:30pm Miller 14.